ryu-man/svelte-layouts/README.md

 # Layouts

-This project is an implementation of CSS Flexbox & Grid for [Svelte](https://svelte.dev/) framework for making it easier for the developer to create layouts and build apps faster
+This project is an implementation of CSS Flexbox & Grid for [Svelte](https://svelte.dev/) framework for making it easier for developers to create layouts and build apps faster

 ## Install